risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Items/Using-the-RoR2CreateItemTemplate.md

 # Using the RoR2CreateItemTemplate

 Link to Project Template.
-Just download the `RoR2CreateItemTemplate.zip`: [RoR2CreateItemTemplate](https://github.com/derslayr10/RoR2CreateItemTemplate)
+Just download the `RoR2Template - Item.zip`: [RoR2Template - Item.zip](https://github.com/derslayr10/RoR2GenericModTemplate/tree/main/BASIC%20TEMPLATES%20-%20READY%20FOR%20DOWNLOAD/Item%20Templates)

 This Visual Studio Project Template was made to help speed up the creation of items using KomradeSpectre's Aetherium Item Creation Tutorial.
 This is not a replacement for this tutorial, but should be used alongside the tutorial for ease of use.